<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339582518148548&amp;ev=PageView&amp;noscript=1">

 Museum

-Accompanying Queen Elizabeth II and Prince Philip on a six month Commonwealth tour soon after the Coronation, it covered 50,000 miles from London to New Zealand and Australia, then on to Ceylon (Sri Lanka), Aden (Yemen) and Africa returning to Europe through Gibraltar.
-Where necessary of course, the Land Rovers were transported by air freighter.
+During the Commonwealth tour, Queen Elizabeth and her husband Prince Philip covered 50,000 miles over a route from London to New Zealand and Australia, then to Ceylon (Sri Lanka), Aden (Yemen) and Africa, returning to Europe through Gibraltar.